tweag/python-monorepo-example/content/blog/2022-09-08-fp1-typopaedia-pythonica.md

 philosophy for writing well-behaved software.

 I have shown that the axiomatic level -- types -- can now be imitated in the Python ecosystem to achieve the same end.
-In the next episode, I'll generalise this further and implement some nifty computer science concepts to assuage Python's "mechanical sympathies".
+In the [next episode][blog-fp2], I'll generalise this further and implement some nifty computer science concepts to assuage Python's "mechanical sympathies".

 _Thanks to Gala Camacho, Simeon Carstens, Guillaume Desforges, Clément Hurlin, Steve Purcell and Noon van der Silk for their reviews of this